-Dominique Girard was a pupil of André le Nôtre, who had designed the gardens surrounding the palace of Versailles for Louis XIV.
-The Bavarian elector Max Emanuel (1679–1726) summoned Girard to the Munich court to plan a baroque garden for Nymphenburg Palace.
-His garden designs for the palaces of Schleissheim and Brühl ensured his status as the leading garden architect in Central Europe.
-In 1717, he received the commission from Prince Eugene to design the gardens of his summer residence.
+Dominique Girard was a student of André le Nôtre, who designed Versailles palace gardens for Louis XIV.
+Girard was summoned to the court at Munich by Bavarian elector Max Emanuel (1679–1726) to plan the Baroque garden for Nymphenburg Palace.
+His garden designs for the palaces of Schleissheim and Brühl secured his status as the leading garden architect in Central Europe.
+In 1717, Prince Eugene commissioned him to design the gardens at his summer residence.

-For his summer residence Prince Eugene chose a plot of land outside the city gates of Vienna.
-With its combination of slope and level terrain and its exposed location, the land corresponded to three essential concepts within the theory of baroque garden architecture: a panoramic view, the pleasant background scenery, and a natural perspective.
-The splendid view onto the city of Vienna with St Stephen’s Cathedral and Kahlenberg later gave the palace and grounds its name: Belvedere: beautiful view.
+The prince had chosen a plot of land outside Vienna’s city gates.
+With its combination of sloping and level terrain and its exposed location, the land met three essentials of Baroque garden design theory: a panoramic view, an attractive setting, and natural perspective.
+This stunning vista of the city of Vienna with St Stephen’s Cathedral and the hill Kahlenberg later gave the palace and grounds its name: Belvedere (meaning beautiful view).

-The baroque garden includes in its inventory a great number of sculptures.
-Muses, depictions of pastoral life, allegories of the months, vases and putti line the paths and adorn the meandering steps.
+The Baroque garden also includes a large number of sculptures.
+Muses, depictions of pastoral life, allegories of the months, vases and putti line the paths and adorn the steps.

-Two sphinxes stand as stone guards at the garden side of the main entrance to the Upper Belvedere.
+Two sphinxes are the stone guardians by the main entrance to the Upper Belvedere on the garden side.
 The fabulous female beasts with human head and lion’s body are symbols of power and strength paired with human insight.

 +43 1 795 57 134